Gisclareny

-Gisclareny (/ca/) is a municipality in the comarca of Berguedà, Catalonia, located in Cadí-Moixeró Natural Park.
+Gisclareny (/ca/) is a municipality in the county (comarca) of Berguedà in Catalonia, Spain, located in Cadí-Moixeró Natural Park.

-In 2018 it became again the smallest village in Catalonia after the village of Sant Jaume de Frontanyà grew by 3 families.
+In 2018 it regained its position as the smallest village in Catalonia after the village of Sant Jaume de Frontanyà grew by three families.

-The altitude of the inhabited space varies between 800 meters in the neighborhood of Bagà and 1430 in the neighborhood of Coll de la Bena.
-It is bounded on the north by the Cerdanya, reaching the peaks of the Serra del Cadí, and by Bagà, on the south and west by Saldes and Vallcebre, and on the east by Bagà and Guardiola de Berguedà.
-The alpine forests and meadows are the usual landscape of the municipality as well as a multitude of farmhouses scattered throughout the territory.
+The altitude of the village varies between 800 m in the neighborhood of Bagà and 1430 m in the neighborhood of Coll de la Bena.
+It is bounded to the north by the Cerdanya, reaching the peaks of the Serra del Cadí, and by Bagà; to the south and west by Saldes and Vallcebre; and to the east by Bagà and Guardiola de Berguedà.
+The landscape is characterised by alpine forests and meadows, with farmhouses scattered throughout the territory.